European Patent Convention: Substantive patent law

 This article constitutes the "fundamental provision of the EPC which governs the patentability of inventions".

-However, the EPC provides further indications on what is patentable.
-There are exclusions under Article 52(2) and (3) EPC and exclusions under Article 53 EPC.
+However, the EPC provides further indications on what is and is not patentable.
+Specifically, the EPC sets forth exclusions under Article 52(2) and (3) EPC and exclusions under Article 53 EPC.

 First, discoveries, scientific theories, mathematical methods, aesthetic creations, schemes, rules and methods for performing mental acts, playing games or doing business, programs for computers and presentations of information are not regarded as inventions and are excluded from patentability only to the extent that the invention relates to those areas as such.
 This is "a negative, non-exhaustive list of what should not be regarded as an invention within the meaning of Article 52(1) EPC."
 (For further information, see also: Software patents under the EPC).

 The second set of exclusions, or exceptions, include: